SteamJet Water Thruster Selected for Artemis II CubeSat Critical Orbit Correction

 SteamJet Water Thruster Powers Critical Artemis II CubeSat Maneuver

-UK-based startup SteamJet Space Systems has been selected to provide the propulsion unit for an ambitious CubeSat mission part of Artemis II, NASA’s first crewed return to the Moon in over 50 years.
-Developed by South Korea’s NaraSpace, the CubeSat will be deployed into a highly elliptical orbit, where SteamJet’s water-based thruster will play a critical role in ensuring mission success.
+UK-based startup SteamJet Space Systems has been selected to provide the propulsion unit for an ambitious CubeSat mission flying as part of Artemis II, NASA’s first crewed return to the Moon in more than 50 years.
+The mission represents a major milestone for both SteamJet and sustainable in-space propulsion technologies.

-“Our participation in a mission that is part of NASA’s Artemis II program is a major milestone for our team,” said Marco Pavan, CEO of SteamJet Space Systems.
-“This milestone validates our technology as both sustainable and capable of handling complex space environments.
-It’s proof that CubeSats and Small Satellites no longer need to compromise on performance to stay green and compact.”
+“Our participation in a mission that is part of NASA’s Artemis II programme is a major milestone for our team,” said Marco Pavan, CEO of SteamJet Space Systems.

 SteamJet Water Thruster Powers Critical Artemis II CubeSat Maneuver

-This mission showcases how sustainable propulsion can now enable advanced orbital operations for CubeSats and Small Satellites without the need for toxic propellants.
-SteamJet’s system offers a safer, greener alternative while delivering performance previously limited only to chemical propulsion.
+This mission therefore demonstrates how sustainable propulsion technologies can now support advanced orbital operations for CubeSats and small satellites.
+SteamJet’s system delivers high performance without the use of toxic or high-pressure propellants, offering a safer and greener alternative to traditional chemical propulsion.

 About SteamJet Space Systems